 It’s also designed to try and prevent the compost bin from becoming a grow bin for fruit flies and that’s really important to us too.

-You can check out the VermiHut 5-Tray Worm Compost Bin on Amazon.
+You can check out the VermiHut 5-Tray Worm Compost Bin online.

 The Premium Option: The Worm Farm Compost Bin from Hungry Bin

 This is also a worm-based option and if money’s no object then the Worm Farm Compost Bin from Hungry Bin is the compost for you.

 It can consume an incredibe 2 Kg (4.4 lbs) of waste a day!